SlickBot/GitCompare/README.md

 This is a program, which shows graph of projects created for selected language.

-To speed up the process, add "github.properties" file to project root directory with username and password properties representing Github credentials.
+To get more requests per minute (from 10 to 30), add "github.properties" file to project root directory with username and password properties representing Github credentials.
 Example:

 ```